Subcutaneous ketamine for analgesia

-The first case I used ketamine 0.5 mg/kg SQ on was a dog with lumbosacral degeneration.
+The first case I used ketamine 0.5 mg/kg SQ on was a dog with lumbosacral degeneration, back in 2012.
 This poor dog was intolerant of a fair number of chronic pain meds and fortunately was owned by a receptionist of the local veterinary behaviourist.
 We started once monthly with ketamine 0.5 mg/kg SQ and he improved.
 He carried on like this for around 2 years but as his pain progressed, we increased the frequency of administration – right up to q48hrs in a palliative manner in his final days.

-Why am I telling it like a story?
 We have little evidence beyond such anecdote and it’s important to be clear on that.
-In chronic pain we do have some great options with an evidence base (such as amantadine) – but also a lot of what we do is trial and error.
-Often before the clinical trials come the anecdote – and that is where we are with ketamine SQ.
-A clinical trial is of course on my to-do list!
+In chronic pain we do have some great options with an evidence base, albeit limited (such as amantadine) – but also a lot of what we do is trial and error.
+In this webinar I have reviewed what we know about the use of ketamine in chronic pain in people.
+Click here and scroll to find Subcutaneous ketamine for chronic pain.

 Do I see side effects?